‘A blessing to the community’: New Black-owned grocery opens to serve small Delta town

 VIEW FULL ARTICLE HERE

-By Marquitrice mangham December 10, 2024
+By Marquitrice Mangham December 10, 2024

 Mangham founded In Her Shoes (IHS), a nonprofit located in Webb, MS, in 2017 and operates it with a staff of three: a program coordinator, an outreach and communications coordinator, and an administrative assistant.IHS is the means by which Mangham helps farmers learn the business of farming.
 It’s also the hub for everything else she does.
 (CLICK IMAGE ABOVE FOR FULL FEATURE ARTICLE)